Dhruv-A/Robotics-Club-Website/README.md

-This is for the sbhs robotics club and is also a project for the advanced web development course running within the robotics club.
+This is for the robotics club and is also a project for the advanced web development course running within the robotics club.